EdenKupe/anarchysf/pages/k/000200 Franz Kafka.md

 ---
-title: "-In the Penal Colony' ('In der Strafkolonie', 1919; 1st English translation 1941); The Trial (Der Process / Der Prozeß, 1925; 1st English translation) 1937; The Castle (Das Schloß, 1926; 1st English translation 1930)"
+title: "'Metamorphosis' ('Die Verwandlung', 1915; 1st English translation 1937); 'In the Penal Colony' ('In der Strafkolonie', 1919; 1st English translation 1941); The Trial (Der Process / Der Prozeß, 1925; 1st English translation) 1937; The Castle (Das Schloß, 1926; 1st English translation 1930)"
 format: "book"
 category: "k"
-yearReleased: "1926"
+yearReleased: "1915"
 author: "Franz Kafka"
 ---
+'Metamorphosis' describes a worker who wakes up to find he's become an insect.
+In 2025 _Freedom News_ reprinted an article by the director of a Greek dramatisation of this famous fable, on <a href="https://freedomnews.org.uk/2025/04/06/kafka-in-the-21st-century/">Kafka in the 21st Century</a>.
+Tasos Sagris concludes "A hundred years after Kafka's death, our performance has shown that the great Czech author remains more relevant than ever.
+As the world becomes increasingly Kafkaesque, as power structures grow stronger, individuals search for ways to escape through the cracks of the world like frightened cockroaches.
+And yet, at the same time, humanity continues to carry within it the possibility of radical transformation — the power of total liberation."

 'In the Penal Colony' features a macabre execution machine which incises the nature of the crime into the victim's body.
 Michael Löwy, in his '[Franz Kafka and Libertarian Socialism](https://theanarchistlibrary.org/library/michael-lowy-franz-kafka-and-libertarian-socialism)', finds that "There are few texts in universal literature which present authority with such an unjust and murderous face."

 *The Trial*—Kafka's best-known novel—isn't obviously science fiction, but Kafka's influence is sufficiently pervasive that John Clute has a long entry on him at [SFE](http://www.sf-encyclopedia.com/entry/kafka_franz), concluding that "His work is a Baedeker to where we live now."